-Shallow cloning a git repository can offer some performance improvement, especially for larger projects with a number of commits, by pulling the smallest number of changes possible.
+Shallow cloning of a git repository can offer some performance improvement, especially for larger projects with a number of commits, by pulling the smallest number of changes possible.
 This can either be implemented manually using a custom cloning step or by utilizing an Orb.

 To fetch and modify the default checkout step, see this article: How do I modify the checkout step?

 Some flags to note that can be added to the